Lemoncode/svelte-workshop/04-store-login/README.md

 + <h2>User Logged in: {userInfo.username}</h2>
 ```

-This approach is okeish but we would have to take care of doing even some cleanup in the component (unsubscribe), Svelte offers us a short cut (just a reactive assignment):
+This approach is okeish but we would have to take care of doing even some cleanup in the component (unsubscribe), Svelte offers us some shortcuts (is just a reactive assignment):

-- To access the value of the _userInfoStore_ we have to prefix the store with the
+- To access the content of the _userInfoStore_ we have to prefix the store with the
   _$_ sign,
-- We will ask to listen the userInfoStore for changes, in order to use this value we have to use the _$_ sign again (in this case to make reactive this piece of code, this would be similar
+- We will ask to listen the userInfoStore for changes, in order to use this value we have to use the _$_ sign again.
-  in React to useEffect [userInfoStore]).

 _./src/common/navbar.svelte_